-Although women hold equal rights under the law, they continue to face barriers to their full increased over the past few decades.
-Baltic women hold a significant proportion of national and subnational government positions, maintaining participation similar rates in their national legislatures as women US. in the Additionally, in all 3
+Although women hold equal rights under the law, they continue to face barriers to their full increased over the few decades. past Baltic women hold a significant proportion of national and subgovernment national positions, maintaining participation similar rates in their national legislatures as women in the US.
+Additionally, in all 3 States women have held prominent leadership positions, including Prime Minister, President, and Speaker of Parliament.